Japan's pricy farmers eye export push, unfazed by TPP

 Industry insiders say transport costs for grapes can add 50 percent or more to the price, and for beef it is around 10 percent.
 Beef and fruit are among Japan’s main food exports.

-Some companies such as the logistics units of ANA Holdings Inc (9202.T) and Yamato Holdings Co (9064.T) are already trying to address these issues.
+Some companies such as the logistics units of ANA Holdings Inc and Yamato Holdings Co are already trying to address these issues.

 Katsuhiko Umetsu, head of Yamato Transport’s global business development division, said better delivery options were key to increasing overseas demand for Japan’s agricultural products.